young home care worker in uniform accompanying an elderly person

 A crucial point to know is that while traditional Medicare does not typically cover non-medical companion care, many long-term care insurance policies do.
 It is essential to review your policy to see what benefits are available.

-For veterans, the VA’s Aid and Attendance benefit can also be a source of funding for these services.
+For veterans, the VA’s Aid and Attendance benefit can also be a source of funding.
+For 2026, a veteran with a spouse could receive up to $34,488 per year to help cover care costs.
 Exploring these financial avenues can make high-quality care much more accessible.

 Obstacles in Companionship Service Provision